 The following maps show the population of individuals with disabilities by census tract.
-The first map, Figure 8, shows the total population of individuals with disabilities.
+The first map, Figure 8, shows the percent of population with a disability.
 As stated earlier, the map shows that individuals with disabilities tend to live near health services.
-The second map, Figure 9, shows the populations of individuals who are both disabled and over the age of 65.
+The second map, Figure 9, shows the percent of population who are both disabled and over the age of 65.
 This map shows that this demographic is distributed mostly within the Upper and Mid Cape areas.
-The data was obtained from the 2017 ACS.
+The data was obtained from the ACS 5-year estimates 2016-2020.